 Also since you will have to wait in line for the Star Wars Land attractions when you go, check out our Guide to Galaxy’s Edge Wait Times and how you might beat the lines!

-Though FastPass is still not an option for most Galaxy’s Edge attractions at this point, there still is a way to beat the lines and shorten your wait time in queues…Single Rider!
+Though not all guests want to use Genie+, there still is a way to beat the lines and shorten your wait time in queues…Single Rider!

 If you aren’t familiar with the Single Rider system, it allows guests who are riding solo to skip the normal attraction queue and then be placed in the empty spots in line by Disney Cast Members where needed.